fengyijunyee/Homobungee/README.md

-Waterfall
+Homobungee
 =========

-Waterfall is a fork of the well-known [BungeeCord](https://github.com/SpigotMC/BungeeCord) server teleportation suite.
+Homobungee is a fork of the well-known [BungeeCord](https://github.com/SpigotMC/BungeeCord) server teleportation suite.

-Waterfall focuses on three main areas:
+Homibungee focuses on three main areas:

-- **Stability**: Waterfall aims to be stable.
+- **Stability**: Homobunfee aims to be stable.
 We will achieve this through making the code base testable and discouraging practices that lead to proxy lag.
-- **Features**: Waterfall aims to include more features than canonical BungeeCord.
+- **Features**: Homobungee aims to include more features than canonical BungeeCord.
 - **Scalability**: Waterfall should be able to handle a large number of concurrent players, given a reasonably modern CPU, memory, and good network connection.

 ## Why fork BungeeCord?